deepak6sp/deepak6sp.github.io/_posts/2017-02-22-webpack-basics.markdown

 webpack is at the top.

 Lets start.
-Yarn is my favourite these days as Yarn is faster than npm and also takes offline approach, which means, you don't need internet connectivity to install packages once installed.
+Yarn is my favourite because it is faster than npm and also takes offline approach, which means, you don't need internet connectivity to install packages once installed.

-Learn more about [yarn here]
+Learn more about yarn  <a href="https://yarnpkg.com/en/" target='\_blank'>here</a>

 On command line, do
 {% highlight ruby %}